HimoriK/book/src/ch04-01-what-is-ownership.md

 to your type to implement the trait, see [“Derivable Traits”][derivable-traits]<!-- ignore --> in Appendix C.

-So, what types implement the `Copy` trait?
-You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can implement `Copy`, and nothing that requires allocation or is some form of resource can implement `Copy`.
+As a general rule, any group of simple scalar values can implement `Copy`, and nothing that requires allocation or is some form of resource can implement it.
 Here are some of the types that implement `Copy`:

 * All the integer types, such as `u32`.
 * The Boolean type, `bool`, with values `true` and `false`.